n2cholas/awesome-jax/readme.md

 - [Understanding Autodiff with JAX by Srihari Radhakrishna](https://www.radx.in/jax.html) - Understand how autodiff works using JAX.
 - [From PyTorch to JAX: towards neural net frameworks that purify stateful code by Sabrina J. Mielke](https://sjmielke.com/jax-purify.htm) - Showcases how to go from a PyTorch-like style of coding to a more Functional-style of coding.
 - [Extending JAX with custom C++ and CUDA code by Dan Foreman-Mackey](https://github.com/dfm/extending-jax) - Tutorial demonstrating the infrastructure required to provide custom ops in JAX.
+- [Evolving Neural Networks in JAX by Robert Tjarko Lange](https://roberttlange.github.io/posts/2021/02/cma-es-jax/) - Explores how JAX can power the next generation of scalable neuroevolution algorithms.

 <a name="community" />